This London Designer Was in No Rush to Decorate, But the Lack of Storage Couldn’t Be Ignored

 Five years before interior designer Emma Ainscough moved into her London apartment, the space belonged to her brother.
-“He’s not very design minded,” she admits, laughing.
-“So despite living there for so long, it was still a blank slate by the time he passed it to me.”
-But although Ainscough had free rein, nearly two years passed before she had built-in bedroom wardrobes installed or ripped out the existing kitchen.
+“Despite living there for so long, it was still a blank slate by the time he passed it to me,” she says.
+But although Ainscough had free rein, nearly two years passed before she had built-in bedroom wardrobes installed and ripped out the existing kitchen.

 Eventually, though, the lack of storage had to be addressed—with only one meager closet in the place, clothes tended to pile up everywhere and seasonal decorations were shoved under the stairs.
 Ainscough was quick to draw up plans for a row of custom-built wardrobes with antique brass hardware to replace her overflowing bedroom dresser.